-Influenza is more than a bad cold.
-It's a contagious respiratory infection caused by various strains of influenza virus.
-It can lead to life-threatening complications.
-Each year, seasonal influenza epidemics cause thousands of deaths and hospitalizations.
+Influenza is not just a bad cold.
+It is a contagious respiratory infection caused by various strains of influenza virus.
+It can cause life-threatening complications.
+Each year, seasonal influenza causes thousands of deaths and hospitalizations.
 People with long-term health conditions are especially at risk.

 Getting vaccinated protects you, your family and your patients.
-Annual vaccination is the single most important tool in preventing influenza-related deaths.
+Annual vaccination is the most important tool to prevent influenza-related deaths.

 Sign up to receive regular influenza updates.
 Go to our eNotifications page and choose Health Advisories and Disease Alerts.

 - Influenza page—CDC.

 - Rapid influenza diagnostic tests—Can be useful in clinical decision-making but sensitivity is low (50-70%).
 Might not detect novel or variant influenza.
 Negative tests do not rule out influenza.

 - King County data—Public Health–Seattle & King County.

 - Sample standing orders for child and teen influenza immunization.

 - Sample standing orders for adult influenza immunization.

 - Vaccine Information Statements (available in multiple languages)—Immunization Action Coalition.